 Our Platform Policies

-CFIB has created a small business platform for the municipal elections.
-We are asking Mayors and Councils across Manitoba to introduce key policies at the municipal level to improve the odds of your business’ success!
+CFIB has created this small business platform for the municipal elections.
+We are asking Mayoral and Council candidates across Saskatchewan to introduce key policies at the municipal level to improve the odds of your business’ success!

 When municipalities fail to rein in spending, small businesses take a hit – and so do local economies.
 Local governments are spending faster than cities are growing, and you are footing the bill.
 We are urging municipal governments to limit annual operating spending growth to the rate of inflation plus population growth.

 Did you know that red tape all levels of government cost Saskatchewan businesses $340 million in 2017 alone?
 To help cut municipal red tape, we are advocating to simplify business licenses.
 This could mean no annual fees and/or less administration!
 We are also encouraging municipalities to create an online platform where you can submit your red tape concerns.